ay108/ay108.github.io/README.md

-# Ash Yang
+# About me:
 Hello!
-I am Ashley, or Ash
+I am Ashley, or Ash, and I'm a junior interested in ML applications, Environmental Justice, and obsessed with my cats!

 # Education:
 Data Science and Economics, Wellesley College B.A.